snobear/inject-k8s-secrets/README.md

 # inject-k8s-secrets

-Bash script to inject AWS Secrets Manager Secrets into Kubernetes secrets.
+This is a bash helper script that:
+- Retrieves AWS Secrets Manager Secrets with the aws cli under a given prefix (defined at top of script)
+- Converts the secrets from the form `some/secret/thing` into Kubernetes-friendly secret name format: `some-secret-thing`
+- Inject the secrets into the k8s cluster using `kubectl`

 ## Usage